 - 19.7.
-The Allowed Opex Efficiency Carry-Over will be calculated as follows: - (a) For each year of the current or soon to be completed Regulatory Period, the Opex Underspend or overspend, if negative, will be calculated as the difference between Allowed Opex and Actual Opex. - In the last year of the current Regulatory Period an estimate of Actual Opex will be used that assumes the same Opex Underspend (in RM) as in the penultimate year; - (b) For each year of the current Regulatory Period, the Incremental Efficiency Gain or loss, if negative, will be calculated as the difference between the Opex Underspend in that year and the Opex Underspend in the preceding year. - The exception is in the first year of the current Regulatory Period, where the Incremental Efficiency Gain will be set equal to the Opex Underspend in that year less the Incremental Efficiency Gain in the last year of the previous Regulatory Period which is calculated based on audited values of Actual Opex, and will be adjusted for any non-recurrent expenditures included in those years; - (c) The Allowed Opex Efficiency Carry-Over will be set such that the Incremental Efficiency Gain in each year of the current Regulatory Period is retained or incurred, if negative, for a period equal to the number of years in the next Regulatory Period, by being carried forward for that number of years. - For example, an Incremental Efficiency Gain incurred in the penultimate year of the current Regulatory Period will be carried forward for three years (the length of the next Regulatory Period), which means from the last year of the current Regulatory Period through to and including year two of the next Regulatory Period; and - (d) No subsequent adjustment will be made to account for any difference between the estimated and actual values of Actual Opex in the last year of each Regulatory Period once those audited values are known. - On the basis that under the Base Step Trend approach, as described in these Guidelines, efficient base year Opex used to set Allowed Opex for the next Regulatory Period is set based on Actual Opex in the penultimate year of the current Regulatory Period, and therefore any Incremental Efficiency Gain in the final year of a Regulatory Period will already be retained or incurred, if negative, by the Regasification Licensee for the length of the next Regulatory Period.
+The Allowed Opex Efficiency Carry-Over will be calculated as follows: - (a) For each year of the current or soon to be completed Regulatory Period, the Opex Underspend or overspend, if negative, will be calculated as the difference between Allowed Opex and Actual Opex.

+In the last year of the current Regulatory Period an estimate of Actual Opex will be used that assumes the same Opex Underspend (in RM) as in the penultimate year;

+(b) For each year of the current Regulatory Period, the Incremental Efficiency Gain or loss, if negative, will be calculated as the difference between the Opex Underspend in that year and the Opex Underspend in the preceding year.

+The exception is in the first year of the current Regulatory Period, where the Incremental Efficiency Gain will be set equal to the Opex Underspend in that year less the Incremental Efficiency Gain in the last year of the previous Regulatory Period, which is calculated based on audited values of Actual Opex, and will be adjusted for any non-recurrent expenditures included in those years;

+(c) The Allowed Opex Efficiency Carry-Over will be set such that the Incremental Efficiency Gain in each year of the current Regulatory Period is retained or incurred, if negative, for a period equal to the number of years in the next Regulatory Period, by being carried forward for that number of years.

+For example, an Incremental Efficiency Gain incurred in the penultimate year of the current Regulatory Period will be carried forward for three years (the length of the next Regulatory Period), which means from the last year of the current Regulatory Period through to and including year two of the next Regulatory Period; and to set Allowed Opex for the next Regulatory Period is set based on Actual Opex in the penultimate year of the current Regulatory Period, and therefore any Incremental Efficiency Gain in the final year of a Regulatory Period will already be retained or incurred, if negative, by the Transportation Licensee for the length of the next Regulatory Period.

+(d) No subsequent adjustment will be made to account for any difference between the estimated and actual values of Actual Opex in the last year of each Regulatory Period once those audited values are known.

+On the basis that under the Base Step Trend approach, as described in these Guidelines, the efficient base year Opex used